mohsinansare/React_Portfolio/README.md

 The Vite is created in the src/ folder.

+## Run this application

+On command prompt run npm install

+Then run npm run start.
+The web application opens for user portfolio.

 ## User Story

 AS AN employer looking for candidates with experience building single-page applications